People have trouble discerning what’s real these days.

 They even fail to understand that they actually did not make the distinction they claimed to have made in the response to my original comment.

-These were two obvious examples of the type of content that fail to meet the responsibility we all have to our readers which I spoke of in the beginning of this article.
+These were two obvious examples of the type of content that fail to meet the responsibility we all have to our readers which I spoke of at the beginning of this article.

 Too often, writers simply regurgitate information they have seen elsewhere, without truly understanding it or providing the proper context.